jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Dimetrodon.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Tearing Bite (Ex): >
-SpecialAbilities: Tearing Bite (Ex) A dimetrodon's jaws are filled with razor-sharp teeth of two different sizes.
+    A dimetrodon's jaws are filled with razor-sharp teeth of two different sizes.
 This gives the creature a threat range of 19-20 with its bite attack.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: